blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 - Al Qu'uran, translates to the "word of god".
 - Allah is the god of the world
 - A Muslim is one who follows the words of Allah
+- Iblis is the name of Al-Shaytan, the devil
 ## Sections of Quran
 The Quran is divided in various ways.